Review of: Robinhood

 |Promotions||Free Stock is Waiting For You||90 Days Free Trades OR $100 Cash||Trade Free for 60 Days + Get Up to $600 Cash|

 The signup process happens via their iPhone or Android app or on their website.
-Trading is limited to their mobile app.
+Trading is currently limited to their mobile app, although a web-based version is in beta and should be released shortly.

 They do ask for personal information like your Social Security number, but it’s the same information needed by any stock broker.
 Robinhood is available for the U.S. market and soon for Australia.